Should I give my kitten raw food?

 Although there are perceived benefits to feeding your kitten a "raw food" diet – that is, one that consists of uncooked meat mixed with other ingredients at home – it is important to understand the risks this may pose to your kitten's health.

-Firstly, homemade food without specific, professional nutritional calculations does not guarantee the adequate balance of nutrients essential to growth.
-A majority of homemade preparations tend to be deficient in at least one of several key nutrients.
-Furthermore, a raw food can be contaminated by bacteria or other toxic elements that can cause food poisoning.
+First, homemade food without specific, professional nutritional calculations does not guarantee the adequate balance of nutrients essential for growth.
+The majority of homemade preparations tend to be deficient in at least one of several key nutrients.
+Furthermore, raw food can be contaminated by bacteria that can cause food poisoning.